schafik/schafik.github.io/index.md

 In particular, I explore the role of these institutions in delivering public services to, taking on societal challenges for, and shaping the business and wider socio-economic environment of their communities.
 My approach to research is interdisciplinary, combining organisational theory, comparative governance, administration, and development, the commons, and innovation policy.
 I have a strong interest in qualitative, specifically field-based research methods (gradually adding my [fieldwork photos] to this site).

-Prior to joining UCL faculty, I received my Ph.D. in Public Administration and M.A. in Technology Governance from the [Nurkse Department of Innovation and Governance] at Tallinn University of Technology, and my B.A. in International Relations and Near Eastern Languages and Civilizations from the University of Pennsylvania.
+Prior to joining UCL, I received my Ph.D. in Public Administration and M.A. in Technology Governance from the [Nurkse Department of Innovation and Governance] at Tallinn University of Technology, and my B.A. in International Relations and Near Eastern Languages and Civilizations from the University of Pennsylvania.
 I was also previously the Lab Manager of the [Center for Decision Sciences] at Columbia Business School.
 See my [CV] for more.

 Thanks for visiting!